vrockai/pipeline-test/docs/content.md

 ---

-## Early Life Stress and the Development of the Infant Gut Microbiota: Implications for Mental Health and Neurocognitive Development
+## Early Life Stress and the Development of the Infant Gut Microbiota: Implications for Mental Health and Neurocognitive Development.
+ 14.09.2020, _SC Vogel, NH Brito, BL Callaghan_

+We review the state of the literature examining associations between early life stress (ELS), gut microbiota, and neurocognitive development and mental health in animals and humans.
+We identify gaps in current models and areas for future research.

 [Source](https://link.springer.com/article/10.1007/s11920-020-01186-9)

+10.1007/s11920-020-01186-9

 ---